jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] Rerun
 - [x] Checking:
     - [x] KDiff lists of files in history of previous and new run.
-    - [x] Use Visual Studio checking 'by hand' the histories of each files compared between Circle-Language-Spec-Plan and JJs-Planning-Docs.
+    - [x] Use Visual Studio checking 'by hand' the histories of each files compared between Encircle-Language-Spec-Plan and JJs-Planning-Docs.
-    - [x] Checking out some commits and KDiff working folder of Circle-Language-Spec-Plan and JJs-Planning-Docs.
+    - [x] Checking out some commits and KDiff working folder of Encircle-Language-Spec-Plan and JJs-Planning-Docs.
 - [x] ~~Try removing content with my brother's first name in it.~~

 ### 2019-02-08 Done Git Migration: My Brother's First Name